BluSda913/StillWatersCodingClass/Team Logan.md

 `x, y, z = mc.player.getPos()`

-define your block palette, discuss with your teammates, and note down, what kind of blocks you want to use to build your house . then use this to get the block ID for the blocks
+define your block palette, discuss with your teammates, and note down, what kind of blocks you want to use to build your house.
+Then use this to get the block ID for the blocks

 https://www.raspberrypi-spy.co.uk/2014/09/raspberry-pi-minecraft-block-id-number-reference/

-then in the code write the block name = then the block ID number (example: air = 0)
+then in the code write the block name = then the block ID number

-IMPORTANT!!!!(BLOCKS YOU NEED TO ADD) fence = 85
-glass_pane = 102
+(example: air = 0)

+### List of blocks that your team needs to discuss

+House Block( the base your house is made of)

+-Floor
+-Second floor
+-Ceiling
+-Sides

+### Block ID's you need to add

+-air
+-stone
+-fence
+-door
+-glass_pane
+-stairs_wood
+-stairs_cobblestone
+-cobblestone

 ### Lets BUILD!